yash10097/departmental-data-warehouse-hr-analytics/provision-resources/provision-resources.md

 - Method 2
     - Necessary permissions to provision an analytics instance and an autonomous database.

-## Method 1: Using a Resource Manager Stack
+## METHOD 1: Using a Resource Manager Stack

 In order to provision an analytics cloud instance as part of a **Resource Manager** stack, an IDCS access token is required.
 If you don't have the necessary privileges, then proceed to Method 2.